-'We can do this’: Biden unveils pro-vaccine TV ads, network of grass-roots leaders to push shots
+‘We can do this’: Biden unveils pro-vaccine TV ads, network of grass-roots leaders to push shots

 The ad campaign is intended as “a hopeful and unifying call to action that we each can do our part to end this pandemic by getting vaccinated,” the Health and Human Services Department said in a statement.
 The administration will spend more than $10 million on the TV ads in April, according to an HHS official who spoke on the condition of anonymity to discuss the pending announcement.

 The campaign has been in development for months, with Biden officials working with several creative agencies and using a $250 million contract that the Trump administration signed with consultancy Fors Marsh last year.
 Officials have said they held the campaign until vaccines were widely available to maximize its impact.
+The administration also is rolling out new pro-vaccine images that people can use to frame their profile pictures on social media, with Facebook set to prominently promote them, and will run ads on digital outlets.

-Nearly 100 million Americans have received at least one shot of vaccine, but Biden officials remain worried that tens of millions of people — including nearly one-third of Republicans — continue to say that they won’t get inoculated although the vaccines have been shown to be safe and effective.
+Nearly 100 million Americans have received at least one shot of vaccine, but Biden officials remain worried that tens of millions of people — including nearly one-third of Republicans — continue to say they won’t get inoculated although the vaccines have been shown to be safe and effective.

 Some of the Biden administration’s ads, such as the Spanish-language “Un Rayo de Esperanza,” are targeted to populations where vaccinations have lagged behind.
 For instance, Hispanics represent 40 percent of California’s population and 55 percent of the state’s coronavirus cases, but have received just 22 percent of vaccinations, according to a review by the Kaiser Family Foundation.